Oxygen Bars: How Does Oxygen Therapy Help?

 How does oxygen therapy help?
 Well, it’s a great question with a multi-faceted answer.
+Even as oxygen bars are sweeping the nation, you may still be wondering what these places actually do.
 Let’s take a look.

 Your lungs may be workhorses, but they’re totally dependent on oxygen.
 Every day that we spend hustling at work, throwing up barbells at the gym, or rushing the kids around town, it’s easy to take our air supply for granted.
 After all, it’s kind of just there for most people — invisible yet consistent.
 The average person takes 20,000 breaths a day and rarely if ever questions whether that next breath will be there or not.
 But when you do think about it, humans are surprisingly fragile creatures.
 And our lungs are even more fragile than we are.
 So how does oxygen therapy help?
 Well, that depends on what your body needs.

 Those who have had asthma, COPD, or any other breathing problem are more aware of their need for oxygen than most of us.
 Each time someone reaches for an inhaler, they’re reminded of the need for oxygen.
 And for anyone wondering how to breathe better, the oxygen therapy benefits of treatment at an oxygen bar are worth looking into.
-They have been shown to be an excellent supplementary treatment for some folks.
+Oxygen bars can be an excellent supplementary treatment for some folks.
 But oxygen therapy certainly isn’t dependent on medical necessity.
 So how does oxygen therapy benefit those with breathing problems, and can it be of use to someone who breathes fine already?
 Let’s dive in.

 So How Does Oxygen Therapy Help?

 - Better mood …and last but not least?

 - Slow the decrease of vital lung capacity!